 When I took my oral exams to get a Master of Science degree from Georgetown University, I was asked one question.
 What do you know about the Soviet (it was 1984) gas pipeline by a panel of State Department experts?
-In one of the luckiest moments of my life, I was able to not only describe the implications of it but the diameters and exact paths it would take.
+In one of the luckiest moments of my life, I could describe its implications and the diameters and exact paths it would take.
 Most importantly, I added the geopolitical implications for the world.
 Why lucky?
 I had just finished drafting a chapter for a book on this very subject for one of the Directors of the Export-Import Bank during my internship there.
 The same info may serve me equally well in my current career of promoting the recovery of international travel for over 11,000 expert travel advisors.
 It’s all about energy again.

 Geopolitics and Travel

 So here we are again.
-Back to the future of the early 1980s., yet it might be Russia in addition to OPEC this time who holds the cards.
+Back to the future of 1973, it might be Russia, in addition to OPEC this time, who holds the cards.
 My original career focussing on the geopolitics of energy collides with my current work of promoting the recovery of the travel industry post-COVID.
 Keep an eye on it.
 I think energy prices, not another COVID variant are our biggest threat this winter.